 regular | +1000 |

 To create a new user on Linux we have two options, use the default options specified on /etc/skel directory and /etc/default/useradd or pass the specific configuration as a parameter to the useradd command.
-Before start adding users to the system check all parameters with #man useradd command.
+Before starting to add users to the system check all parameters with #man useradd command.

-Create user with the default options based on /etc/skel file properties.
+Create a user with the default options based on /etc/skel file properties.

 # useradd poplab

-Here we are passing the basic parameters to useradd command, -U create a group with the same name as user, -m create the home directory for the user based on /etc/skel file rules and for last he -s /bin/bash attach the bash shell to the user permitting remote logins.
+Here we are passing the basic parameters to useradd command, -U creates a group with the same name as the user, -m creates the home directory for the user based on /etc/skel file rules, and last he -s /bin/bash attach the bash shell to the user permitting remote logins.

 # useradd -D -U -m -s /bin/bash poplab